NervanaSystems/neon/doc/source/loading_data.rst

 A required metafile named ``macrobatch_meta`` is automatically generated by ``batch_writer.py``.
 This file instructs :py:class:`.ImageLoader`  on how many batches to consider.
 The metafile is a plain text file with a different attribute for each line.
-As an example, the metafile for the Imagenet dataset would look like this:
+As an example, the metafile for the ImageNet dataset would look like this:

 .. code-block:: bash